top of page

 Over the course of four extremely hot and humid days, our 2018 Youth Conservation Corps dug and shaped the 1000 square foot bed of the garden and planted it with 350 native plants.
 Placed in a highly visible location along a busy state road, the Community House Park garden and interpretive signage serves as a demonstration site for all to visit and to learn about the functions and benefits of rain gardens.

 Funding for the project was made possible through a Watershed Assistance Small Grants Program grant administered by Rivers Alliance of Connecticut.
 Generous in-kind support was provided by the Town of Southbury and Earth Tones Native Plant Nursery and Landscaping.
-Volunteers will be needed on a regular basis to help with weeding, watering, and mulching.
+Volunteers are recruited on a regular basis to help with weeding, watering, and mulching.

 Riparian Buffer Restoration

 In 2013, Pomperaug River Watershed Coalition’s Stream Committee identified Cedarland Park as an ideal location for creating a model riparian buffer.
-The overall project has focused on invasive plant removal and replanting the river and stream banks with native vegetation.
+The overall project focused on invasive plant removal and replanting the river and stream banks with native vegetation.
 These vegetated buffers serve to absorb and slow the flow of rising water during flood conditions, reduce stream bank erosion, provide shade for the river, and provide food and habitat for wildlife.
-After much hard work and dedication on the parts of PRWC, community partners and volunteers the main project is coming to completion Summer 2016.
+After much hard work and dedication on the parts of PRWC, community partners and volunteers, the main project was completed in Summer 2016.

 In-Stream Habitat Restoration